CSUChico-CSCI640/CSCI640-Research-Projects/storages.md

-# CSCI640 Inquiry Based Project - Distributed Computing
+# CSCI640 Inquiry Based Project - Distributed Storage

 ## Goals
 This project has the following goals:

-* Project sets out to answer a question about distributed computing
+* Project sets out to answer a question about distributed storage
 * Students find a survey of research work as the starting point of their project
 * Students devise a way to test and/or gain understanding about the question they are trying to ask through a hands on implementation of the concept.
     * Should come up with a procedure or method for testing the effectiveness of known solutions or their solutions.